Jrosen-code/mafViper/README.md

 # mafViper

-A Python package for processing and analyzing Mutation Annotation Format (MAF) files in genomic research.
+A Python package for processing, analyzing and visualizing Mutation Annotation Format (MAF) files in genomic research.

 ## Installation